Join The Cavalier Daily

 How to join

-To express interest in joining the staff, please send an email to firstname.lastname@example.org.
+To express interest in joining the staff, either send an email directly to the section editor listed below or send an email to firstname.lastname@example.org.
 Be sure to include the following information with your email:

 School (CLAS, SEAS, etc.)